kamilfranek/kamilfranek.github.io/_posts/2020-03-13-best-charts-for-income-statement-presentation-and-analysis.md

 - <span style="color:#d7141a">**The proportion of items are not so evident as from charts**</span>
 - <span style="color:#d7141a">**Complex tables with differences are great for analysts & other finance nerds, but it is not a good ideat to put it into your presentation for a more general audience.**</span>

-## ⚪Chart #7: Key metrics dashboard for P&L summary
+## ⚪ Chart #7: Key metrics dashboard for P&L summary

 As the last item in this list of the best charts, I chose to include a **mini dashboard of the key metrics from the income statement.** It is **suitable for giving a quick overview** of the crucial most popular metrics from an income statement.
 These are usually the metric that gets the most attention in earning updates.